 For a trustworthy questionnaire use in clinical routine or research it is important to determine quality criteria of the instrument including validity, reliability, and responsiveness.
 The present study focussed on the standardised translation process and data collection to determine concurrent validity and internal consistency.
 Meanwhile the paper was published.

-.
+The presented study aimed to produce a robust German version of the WDQ by following strict guidelines published by Beaton et al. .
+However, different recommendations exist on how to cross-culturally translate and adapt self-administered measurements.
+In the present study the team followed the forward-backward translation approach rather than the two panel approach suggested by McKenna et al. .
 The two panel approach prefers expert and lay committee meetings and does not include a backward translation.
 In a randomised study on the two translation approaches applied to the Rheumatoid Arthritis Quality of Life (RAQoL) for Sweden none of the translated questionnaires was preferred by bilinguals .
 Reliability and validity characteristics were similar in both RAQoL versions.
 However, in the present six stages WDQ translation and cross-cultural adaptation process, the backward translation and the consensus conference with multidisciplinary health professionals and language experts ensured a comprehensive and trustworthy German version.

 In general, validity tests for self-administered questionnaires are difficult to implement and to compare with a gold standard, in particular as there is no gold standard for WAD.
 In the case of the present investigation, it was chosen to determine concurrent validity with the subscale pain and disability (NASS) and subscale bodily pain (SF-36) to approach a close conceptional association to established related questionnaires.